Looking for the top shoulder exercises for men? You’ve come to the right place.

 Dumbbell Lateral Raise

-How to perform this shoulder exercise: To perform lateral raises, hold a dumbbell in each hand with your feet shoulder width apart.
-Make sure you start off with a lighter weight, because as you get closer and closer to your last repetition, you’ll definitely feel the strain in your muscles.
+How to perform this shoulder exercise: To perform a dumbbell lateral raise, hold a dumbbell in each hand with your feet shoulder width apart.
+Make sure you start off with lighter weights because as you get closer and closer to your last repetition, you’ll definitely feel the strain in your shoulder muscles.
 It’s also possible to sustain injury by performing the lateral raise with a weight that’s too heavy for you.

-With your dumbbells in your hands, engage you core, and lock down your shoulders.
-Put a slight bend in the elbow and raise your arms out to your sides until your wrists are slightly below your shoulder.
+With the dumbbells in your hands, engage you core, and lock down your shoulders.
+Put a slight bend in the elbow and raise your arms out to your sides, but slightly in front of you, until your wrists are slightly below your shoulder.

 A common mistake some people make with lateral raises, is to raise their arms too high, with the wrist going above the shoulder.
 By keeping the wrist below the shoulder, you put greater tension on the shoulder muscle, which is ultimately what you want.